 It’s a video-based course of 10 tutorials totalling over 4hrs of content.
 It used to cost hard cash too, but the nice people at Ahref have made it free since the pandemic, so get in while you can.

 Free Moz SEO tools / Best free top-line SEO analysis tools

 Moz tools are like an SEO foodbank.
 They give an amazing amount of tools and tips out for free.
 While many of them have (albeit generous) caps on how often you can use them, the free Moz tools are still a great place to get a taste of all the paid SEO tools.
 My personal highlights include the Keyword Explorer, Free domain analysis, and the link builder.

 It’s also worth mentioning their Beginner’s Guide to SEO and SEO learning centre.
-They super user friendly, helpful guides to the basics and advanced SEO.
+The super user-friendly, helpful guides to the basics and advanced SEO.
 If you are looking at brushing up your SEO skills, this is the number one place to go.

 This infographic from Semrush / Best summary of the best performing blog lengths

-There’s loads of contradicting ideas around what you should and shouldn’t do when writing articles.
-Semrush put a ton of research into this and came up with some concrete, data based answers which they’ve handily made into this easy to read infographic.
-It’s a good one to send round the team or stick up somewhere to remind you of the very basics of blog structure.
+There are loads of contradicting ideas about what you should and shouldn’t do when writing articles.
+Semrush put a ton of research into this and came up with some concrete, data-based answers which they’ve handily made into this easy-to-read infographic.
+It’s a good one to send around the team or stick up somewhere to remind you of the very basics of blog structure.